microsoft/CameraTraps/classification/README.md

     --save-full-images --images-dir /path/to/images --threads 50
 ```

-However, because the Batch Detection API often returns incorrect responses, in practice we often need to call `detect_and_crop.py` multiple times.
+However, because the Batch Detection API sometimes returns incorrect responses, in practice we may need to call `detect_and_crop.py` multiple times.
 It is important to understand the 2 different "modes" of the script.

 1. Call the Batch Detection API, and cache the results.
     * To run this mode: set the `--run-detector` flag